Veterinarian with dog

 Clinical Pharmacology

-Meloxicam is a non-steroidal anti-inflammatory drug (NSAID) of the oxicam class.
-The chemical name for Meloxicam is 4-Hydroxy-2-methyl-N-(5-methyl-2-thiazolyl)-2H-1,2- benzothiazine-3-carboxamide-1, 1-dioxide.
+It is a non-steroidal anti-inflammatory drug (NSAID) of the oxicam class.
+The chemical name is 4-Hydroxy-2-methyl-N-(5-methyl-2-thiazolyl)-2H-1,2- benzothiazine-3-carboxamide-1, 1-dioxide.
 The formulation is a yellowish viscous suspension with the odor of honey.

 Effectiveness

-Two field studies, including a total of 277 dogs of various breeds, aged between six months and sixteen years, all suffering from osteoarthritis, showed that Meloxicam was effective.
+Two field studies, including 277 dogs of various breeds, aged between six months and sixteen years, all suffering from osteoarthritis, showed that the drug was effective.
 Both of the 14-day, masked, placebo-controlled experiments were carried out.
 On the first day, 0.2 mg/kg of medicine was given to each dog.
 In addition, from days 2 through 14 of all investigations, all dogs were kept on 0.1 mg/kg of oral Meloxicam.
 Veterinarians assessed lameness, weight-bearing, palpable pain, and general progress.
 In addition, owners evaluated the following parameters: mobility, capacity to stand up straight, limping, and overall improvement.

 The initial field research had 109 dogs, and after 14 days of meloxicam treatment, all metrics revealed clinically significant improvements in the canines.

-In the second field study (48 dogs), dogs receiving Meloxicam showed a clinical improvement after 14 days of therapy for all parameters; however, statistical significance was demonstrated only for the overall investigator evaluation on day 7 and for the owner evaluation on day 14.
+In the second field study (48 dogs), dogs receiving the drug showed a clinical improvement after 14 days of therapy for all parameters; however, statistical significance was demonstrated only for the overall investigator evaluation on day 7 and the owner evaluation on day 14.

 Safety

-In a six-week target animal safety study, Meloxicam was administered orally at 1, 3, and 5X the recommended dose with no significant clinical adverse reactions.
-Animals in all dose groups (control, 1, 3, and 5X the recommended dose) exhibited some gastrointestinal distress (diarrhea and vomiting).
-Hematological, blood chemistry, urinalysis, clotting time, or buccal mucosal bleeding times did not show any treatment-related alterations.
-Necropsy findings showed stomach mucosal petechiae in one control dog, two dogs given the 3X dose, and one dog given the 5X dose, and all had stomach mucosal petechiae.
-Other macroscopic alterations in three dogs at the 1X dose and in two dogs at the 5X dose included regions of congestion or depression of the mucosa of the jejunum or ileum.
+In a six-week target animal safety study, the medicine was administered orally at 1, 3, and 5x the recommended dose with no significant clinical adverse reactions.
+Animals in all dose groups (control, 1, 3, and 5x the recommended dose) exhibited some gastrointestinal distress (diarrhea and vomiting).
+Hematological, blood chemistry, urinalysis, clotting time, and buccal mucosal bleeding times showed no treatment-related alterations.
+Necropsy findings showed stomach mucosal petechiae in one control dog, two dogs given the 3x dose, and one dog given the 5x dose, and all had stomach mucosal petechiae.
+Other macroscopic alterations in three dogs at the 1x dose and two dogs at the 5x dose included regions of congestion or depression of the mucosa of the jejunum or ileum.
 Two canines in the control group displayed comparable alterations as well.
-With the 3X dose, no macroscopic small intestine lesions were seen in the dogs.
-Renal hypertrophy was noted during the necropsy of two dogs receiving the 3X dose and two dogs receiving the 5X dose.
+With the 3x dose, no macroscopic small intestine lesions were seen in the dogs.
+Renal hypertrophy was noted during the necropsy of two dogs receiving the 3x dose and two dogs receiving the 5x dose.

-In a six-month target animal safety study, Meloxicam was administered orally at 1, 3, and 5X the recommended dose with no significant clinical adverse reactions.
-However, all animals in all dose groups (controls, 1, 3, and 5X the recommended dose) exhibited some gastrointestinal distress (diarrhea and vomiting).
+In a six-month target animal safety study, the drug was administered orally at 1, 3, and 5x the recommended dose with no significant clinical adverse reactions.
+However, all animals in all dose groups (controls, 1, 3, and 5x the recommended dose) exhibited some gastrointestinal distress (diarrhea and vomiting).
 Treatment-related changes seen in hematology and chemistry included:

 • decreased hematocrit in 18 of 24 dogs (including three control dogs);

-• evidence of regenerative anemia in two 3X and one 5X dog.
+• evidence of regenerative anemia in two 3x and one 5x dogs.

-Also noted were increased BUN in two 5X dogs and decreased albumin in one 5X dog.
+An increased BUN in two 5x dogs and decreased albumin in one 5x dog was also noted.
 Endoscopic changes included reddening the gastric mucosal surface covering less than 25% of the surface area.
-This was seen in three dogs at the recommended dose, three at the 3X dose, and two at the 5X dose.
+This was seen in three dogs at the recommended dose, three at the 3x dose, and two at the 5x dose.
 Two control dogs exhibited reddening with ulceration of the mucosa covering less than 25% of the surface area.
-Gross gastrointestinal necropsy results observed included mild discoloration of the stomach or duodenum in one dog at the 3X and another at the 5X dose.
-Multifocal pinpoint red foci were observed in the gastric fundic mucosa in one dog at the recommended dose and in one dog at the 5X dose.
+Gross gastrointestinal necropsy results observed included mild discoloration of the stomach or duodenum in one dog at the 3x and another at the 5x dose.
+Multifocal pinpoint red foci were observed in the gastric fundic mucosa in one dog at the recommended dose and in one dog at the 5x dose.

-No macroscopic or microscopic renal changes were observed in any dogs receiving Meloxicam in this six-month study.
-Microscopic gastrointestinal findings were limited to one dog at the recommended dose and two dogs at the 3X dose.
-Mild inflammatory mucosal infiltrate was observed in the duodenum of one dog at the recommended dose.
-In addition, mild congestion of the fundic mucosa and mild myositis of the outer mural musculature of the stomach were observed in two dogs receiving the 3X dose.
+This six-month study observed no macroscopic or microscopic renal changes in dogs receiving the medication.
+Microscopic gastrointestinal findings were limited to one dog at the recommended dose and two dogs at the 3x dose.
+A mild inflammatory mucosal infiltrate was observed in the duodenum of one dog at the recommended dose.
+In addition, mild congestion of the fundic mucosa and mild myositis of the outer mural musculature of the stomach were observed in two dogs receiving the 3x dose.

 Ingredients

 The drug has a balanced composition and begins to work after the first application.
-The main ingredient (meloxicam) helps significantly reduce leukocyte infiltration into infection tissue.
+The main ingredient helps significantly reduce leukocyte infiltration into infected tissue.

-Each ml of the Meloxicam suspension for dogs consists of:
+Each ml of the suspension for dogs consists of the following:

 • Meloxicam BP – 1.5 mg;